alexakreizinger/styleguidetemplate/README.md

 # AK's Style Guide Template
-A style guide template that uses YAML files to single-source style rules across multiple audiences.
+A Jekyll-based style guide template with single-sourcing across multiple audiences.
 For an example of its output, check out the [demo site](https://alexakreizinger.github.io/styleguidetemplate/) generated from this repository.

-This template is a [Jekyll](https://jekyllrb.com/)-based framework that relies on vividh's [Liquify](https://github.com/vividh/liquify) plugin and the [Just the Docs](https://github.com/just-the-docs/just-the-docs) Jekyll theme (with some minor [customizations](#theming-and-site-customization)).
+This template relies on vividh's [Liquify](https://github.com/vividh/liquify) plugin and the [Just the Docs](https://github.com/just-the-docs/just-the-docs) Jekyll theme (with some minor [customizations](#theming-and-site-customization)).

 > :bulb: The actual style rules and other content included in this template are merely placeholders—you can (and should!) override them with your organization's unique style guidelines.
 For more information, see [Add your own content](#add-your-own-content).